The Michael Caloz Cognitive Functions Test

 • There's so much more to explore from here.
 This page is simply meant to help you identify your type.
 Once you've done that, take a look at the links after each type for more complete profiles.
 Beyond those links, another excellent resource for personality information is Personality Hacker.

-And here are some important things to keep in mind around: using typology for good reasons rather than boxing people in, immature and mature versions of types, whether or not your type can change over time, and more:
+And here are some important things to keep in mind about type (using it for good vs. boxing people in, immature & mature versions of types, and more):

 • Each of us is a complex human with many identities, unique life experiences, and levels of maturity in different aspects of personal development.